franzageek/WinEFIMounter/README.md

 WinEFIMounter is the perfect solution for a variety of problems.
 You can use it to:
 - Fix your Hackintosh if it's not booting and you have no idea how to access the EFI folder
-  > If you fuck up with your kexts, SSDTs or drivers (like I did) you will likely need a quick way to fix them to make your Hackintosh ready again
+  > If you fuck up with your kexts, SSDTs or drivers (like I did) you will likely need a quick way to fix them to make your Hackintosh ready again.
 - Clean up your EFI
   > If you've ever done Hackintoshing before, you'll be familiar with those annoying logs left by OpenCore every time you boot your Hackintosh.
 With WinEFIMounter you can get rid of them in under than 1 minute!
 - Add files to your EFI